arcs-njit-edu/Docs/docs/faq/rhel_9_faq.md

 # FAQ: RHEL8 to RHEL9 OS Upgrade

-We are upgrading Wulver's OS from RHEL8 to RHEL9 during September maintenance cycle.
-Please review our frequently asked questions.
-You can email us if you want additional information.
+We are upgrading Wulver's operating system from RHEL8 to RHEL9 during the September maintenance cycle.
+Please review these frequently asked questions.
+Please contact us if you have further questions.

 ??? question "What is changing on Wulver with the OS upgrade from RHEL8 to RHEL9?"